dtw¶

 The function performs Dynamic Time Warp (DTW) and computes the optimal alignment between two time series

-of the local-distance matrix is understood as the distance between elementx[i]
+[i,j]of the local-distance matrix is understood as the distance between elementx[i]andy[j].
+The distance matrix has thereforen=length(x)rows andm=length(y)columns (see note below).

 Several common variants of the DTW recursion are supported via the

-switch, which skips the backtracking step.
-The output object will then lack theindex{1,2,1s,2s}
+distance_only=Trueswitch, which skips the backtracking step.
+The output object will then lack theindex{1,2,1s,2s}andstepsTakenfields.- Parameters:

 x – query vector or local cost matrix